tekakutli/anime_translation/README.md

 speechTimestamps
 ```
 ### Translate the Speakers-Stream
-you need to Ctrl-C to stop recording, then it will translate the temporal recording
+you'll need to Ctrl-C to stop recording, after which it will translate the temporal recording
 ```
 streamtranslate
 ```